Early Help Offer

 What should I do if I am worried about a child?

-If whilst working with a child you become concerned about: Comments made by a child, Marks or bruising on a child, Changes in the child’s behaviour or demeanour then report it IMMEDIATELY to Amanda Clayton or Karen Haigh.
-If neither of these people are available, report it straight to the police or phone Lancashire Safeguarding team on 01772 531196
+If whilst working with a child you become concerned about: Comments made by a child, Marks or bruising on a child, Changes in the child’s behaviour or demeanour then report it IMMEDIATELY to Amanda Clayton or one of the DSL’s If these people are not available, report it straight to the police or phone Lancashire Safeguarding team on 01772 531196

 What should I do if a child makes a disclosure?